michaelprograms/nightmare-residuum/DESIGN.md

 Basic objects that characters can interact with, such as getting, dropping, giving, or putting, are represented by [STD_ITEM](lib/doc/build/STD_ITEM.md).

 Basic NPCs that can populate rooms are referenced by [STD_NPC](lib/doc/build/STD_NPC.md).

+## Unit Tests

+This project was built with testing in mind from the start with the [M_TEST](lib/doc/build/M_TEST.md) module for writing tests and D_TEST for running tests among the first files to be coded.
+Objects are broken down into small, easily testable modules that are as independent of other components as possible.